 The impact of these commitments is outlined in our Environment Policy.
 We also updated our climate change risk assessment last year, which was published in our Climate Change Adaptation Report 2021.
-This risk assessment identified six headline risks posed by climate change [see over].
+This risk assessment identified six headline

+(see over).

-This report also considers how the risks from climate change might affect us in the case of two potential future global warming scenarios: where the world warms by 2°C, and a more extreme scenario where the world warms by 4°C.
+This report also considers how the risks from climate change might affect us in the case of two potential future global warming scenarios: where the world warms by 2°C, and a more extreme scenario where the world warms adaptation reporting, which will result in an updated submission to DEFRA, as well as additional publications that focus on our position on 'nonheadline risks'.
+These will focus on areas where we are impacted by our interdependencies with other infrastructure organisations/networks.

-Finally, it details where we want Affinity Water to be in 2025, and highlights the planned interventions during AMP7 that will help us get there (as well as detailing the impacts these interventions have on our risk position].
+Finally, it details where we want Affinity Water to be in 2025, and highlights the planned interventions during AMP7 that will help us get there (as well as detailing the impacts these interventions have on our risk position).